 In order to graduate, students must successfully complete all courses in the program and maintain an overall "C" average (70%).
+Graduates of the program will receive a Yukon College Certificate.

 Students may also be offered technical credit towards a Yukon apprenticeship and the opportunity to challenge the Heavy Equipment Technician Level II and III exams.